zxue/deploy-maximo-aibroker/README.md

 oc apply -f mariadb/service.yaml -n mas-inst1-aibroker
 ```

-Note that the database is created in a specific namespace based on the instance name for Mas Core.
+Note that the database is created in a specific namespace based on the instance name for Mas Core, `mas-{{ mas_instance_id }}-aibroker`.
 For example, if MAS instance is "inst1", then the namespace is "mas-inst1-aibroker".

 To create a secret for the MariaDB database, import the yaml file below from the OpenShift console.
 Alternatively, create a yaml file and apply it.